On the $p$-adic theory of local models: v-sheaf theory

-Note that the last property is automatic for any prime $\ell$, which is invertible in $A$, and that each semi-normal ring is reduced.
+Note that the last two properties are automatic for any prime $\ell$, which is invertible in $A$, and that each semi-normal ring is reduced.

-Since ring localizations preserve semi-normality or absolute weak normality, they can be generalized to schemes, see \cite[Tag 0EUN]{StaProj}.
-Moreover, given any scheme $X$, there exists an initial morphism $X^{\text{sn}}\rightarrow X$ (respectively, $X^{\text{awn}}\rightarrow X$) from a semi-normal (respectively, absolutely weakly normal) scheme, which is called the semi-normalization (respectively, absolutely weak normalization) of $X$, and which is also the initial morphism $Y\to X$, which is a universal homeomorphism inducing isomorphisms on each residue field (respectively, universal homeomorphism), see \cite[Tag 0EUS]{StaProj}.
+Since ring localizations preserve semi-normality, absolute weak normality or weak normality, they can be generalized to schemes (having locally finitely many irreducible components for the last property), see \cite[Tags 0EUN, 0H3I]{StaProj}.
+Moreover, given any scheme $X$, there exists a morphism $X^{\text{sn}}\rightarrow X$ (respectively, $X^{\text{awn}}\rightarrow X$) from a semi-normal (respectively, absolutely weakly normal) scheme, which is called the semi-normalization (respectively, absolutely weak normalization) of $X$, and which is also the initial morphism $Y\to X$, which is a universal homeomorphism inducing isomorphisms on each residue field (respectively, universal homeomorphism), see \cite[Tags 0EUS]{StaProj}.
+In comparison, when $X$ has locally finitely many irreducible components, then the normalization $X^{\text{n}}\rightarrow X$ factors uniquely through the weak normalization $X^{\text{wn}}\rightarrow X$, which is also the initial homeomorphism $Y\rightarrow X$ admitting a factorization $X^{\text{n}}\rightarrow Y\rightarrow X$, see \cite[Tags 0H3N]{StaProj}.

 If $A$ is an $\bbF_p$-algebra, then $A$ is absolutely weakly normal if and only if $A$ is perfect \cite[0EVV]{StaProj}, and thus the absolute weak normalization agrees with the perfection of schemes over $\bbF_p$.
 From the universal property of $X^{\mathrm{awn}}$ and the fact that universal homeomorphisms are integral, radicial and surjective \cite[Tag 04DF]{StaProj}, it is clear that normal, integral schemes $X$ with perfect function field are absolutely weakly normal.
+In comparison, note that any normal scheme is weakly normal, without any condition on its function fields at generic points.

 \begin{lemma} Let $Y=\Spf(A)$ be an affine formal scheme over $O$, and let $I\subset A$ be a finitely generated ideal of definition.
 Let $B:=\widehat{A^{\mathrm{awn}}}_I$ be the $I$-adic completion of the absolute weak normalization of $A$.
 Then the natural map